sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini-dns.rst

 Domain Search List option handler
 =================================
-This option handler adds a :class:`DomainSearchListOption <dhcpkit.ipv6.extensions.dns.DomainSearchListOption>` to replies where appropriate.
+This option handler adds a :class:`.DomainSearchListOption` to replies where appropriate.
 It contains a list of DNS domain names that the client can use when resolving unqualified names.

 An example configuration for this option: